LRH0805/Python-For-Bio-Class/README.md

     3. Hs_transcript.txt
 The first file (Hs_gene.txt)contains only those entries with a "feature" type of "gene"; the second file (Hs_CDS.txt)  contains only those entries with the feature type of "CDS", and the third file (Hs_transcript.txt) should contain only those entries with feature type = "transcript".

+#Final Project = Bioinformatics Workflow
+The script takes two command-line arguments:
+1. the name of a file containing a list of sequence barcodes (one barcode per line)
+2. the name of a file containing barcoded sequences in our 'simple' sequence format, with one sequence per line:
+The output is a list of distances (average +/- standard_error) among sequences matching each barcode.
+The script groups the sequences that match each barcode.
+Then it aligns the sequences using mafft, converts the mafft alignment from fasta to stockholm format, then uses quicktree to calculate the distance matrix.
+Then it calculates the mean and standard error of the upper diagonal of the distance matrix.